apache/arrow-cookbook/java/source/jdbc.rst

 Write ResultSet to Parquet File
 ===============================

-In this example, we have the JDBC adapter result and trying to write them into a parquet file.
+As an example, we are trying to write a parquet file from the JDBC adapter results.

 .. testcode::